RedisInsight/RedisDesktopManager/docs/native-formatters.md

     This feature is not available in the Apple AppStore version due to sandboxing restrictions.

-Native value formatters are scripts or executables developed in different programming languages which allow to display in readable form the key values of various formats inside the RDM value editor.
+Native value formatters are scripts or executables developed in different programming languages which allow to display in readable form the key values of various formats inside the RDM.dev value editor.
 You can easily implement any formatter for your own purposes as well.

 ![91f4b202-89a4-11e5-8446-b34f21ee9152](https://cloud.githubusercontent.com/assets/1655867/20011127/315cb0c4-a2b3-11e6-8479-ae8a6d030f40.png)